devBamse/gitBamse/README.md

-- 👋 Hi, I’m @gitBamse
+- 👋 Hi, I’m @devBamse
 - 📫 How to reach me bamse.contact@gmail.com or on twitter @BamseDev

 <!---